COSC-499-W2023/year-long-project-team-7/README.md

 4. **Django migrations**

     Django uses 'models' to interact with the database.
 Each model represents a table.
-These commands
+These commands update the postgres database so that all models are correctly represented.
     ```
     python3 manage.py makemigrations
     python3 manage.py migrate
     ```
+5. **Create a django superuser**

+    This will allow you to log into the admin page of the django app.

+    It will ask you to create a username and password.

-5. Create a django superuser (you can skip the email)
+    You can skip the emaiil
     ```
     python3 manage.py createsuperuser
     ```